DPorichis/vamana-indexing/ReadMe.md

 This sorting makes finding the min in our algorithm faster while maintaining the sort comes at a price of logn for each entry, which we believe is a fair trade.

+#### I/0
+For the data insertion we use a struct that contains two elements.
+The first one called "d" contains the node dimension.
+The other one is a vector that contains the components of the node.

 ### Test Report